Intensive OCD Program

 One-on-one treatment sessions

-While most intensive OCD programs combine group therapy, individual therapy and self-guided work, our program is dedicated exclusively to individual treatment sessions — your child and a clinician working one-on-one in exposure and response prevention therapy, distress tolerance skills and cognitive therapy to change irrational thinking into more rational thinking.
+While most intensive OCD programs combine group therapy, individual therapy and self-guided work, our program is dedicated exclusively to individual treatment sessions — your child and a team member working one-on-one in exposure and response prevention therapy, distress tolerance skills and cognitive therapy to change irrational thinking into more rational thinking.
 Research has demonstrated that individualized treatment produces the most improvement in a child’s condition — with symptoms diminished or eliminated.